 2. Autotrip: accurate mileage tracking solution that calculates everything automatically for you

 For those who want to calculate their mileage automatically, there’s a solution.
-We are quite (and completely impartially) fond of our automatic mileage tracker and software, Autotrip.
+We are quite (and completely impartially) fond of our automatic mileage tracker, Autotrip.
 It’s perfect for people who are fed up of using mileage expense reimbursement calculators in excel and instead want to find a better way to manage mileage claims.

 - The tracker logs actual distance driven, so you don’t have to.
 The signal never drops in the car either.